 But it’s 2019 now.
 Digital transformation in business processes is not just a concept or a distant goal anymore.
 It’s considered vital to your organization’s success.
 It is the fabric of every conversation we have with CFOs who are looking for that “edge” that can help drive innovation within their financial organizations.
-So why are we still hearing that AP and AR teams are operating the way they’ve “always done it”?
+So why are we still hearing that AP teams are operating the way they’ve “always done it”?

 Transformation is defined as a thorough or dramatic change in form or appearance.
 For businesses, this means changing the way things have always been done.
 Digital transformation at its core is shifting your manual processes to electronic.
 Theoretically, this should help your teams have the data they need at their fingertips to make decisions at the furthest edges of your business.
 Traditionally, decisions were made using historical data that needed to be extracted into a report.
 With the digitization of businesses and explosion of “Big Data” from external sources, decisions are now made with real-time data.